COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 Saving your results
 ===================

 Once you have your samples, you can save them to disk as an HDF5 file with the :meth:`~cosmic.output.COSMICStroopOutput.save` method.
-This saves the parameter samples, derived quantities, and hit information in a compact format that can be loaded later for analysis.
+This saves the parameter samples, derived quantities, and hit information that can be loaded later for analysis.

 .. code-block:: python

     result.save('bhbh_samples.h5')

-We'll talk more about how to load and analyse these results in the :ref:`adaptive_outputs` tutorial next!
+We'll talk more about how to load and analyse these results in the :ref:`adaptive_outputs` tutorial!
+But first, let's look at how to define custom distributions for your parameters in the next tutorial :ref:`adaptive_distributions`.